raygervais/raygervais.dev/content/posts/2019/01/my-first-impressions-of-udacitys-kotlin-for-android-development/index.md

 ---
 title: "My First Impressions of Udacity's Kotlin for Android Development"
-date: "2019-01-15"
+date: 2019-01-15
-coverImage: "Android-Logo.jpg"
+published: true
+cover_image: "./images/Android-Logo.jpg"
+tags: ["Open Source", "Android", "Udacity", "Software Development", "Overview"]
+description: "For 2019, one of my goals was to complete the Google/Udacity Kotlin for Android Development course.
+Since starting on the first, I’ve completed the first three `lessons` of ten in the course (sadly, it appears that they are still working on content for lessons five to ten, and have not published the work for them), so I thought I’d give my initial feedback and also thoughts on the course’s primary focus: developing Android applications using Kotlin.
+Digging into the unfinished courses does provide the video files, so it’s possible to learn some of Lesson’s 5-10 on my own without the quizzes or sample code."
 ---

 **Lessons 1-3**

 For 2019, one of my goals was to complete the Google/Udacity Kotlin for Android Development course.
 I wrote more about why over here [https://raygervais.ca/starting-2019-with-a-retrospective/](https://raygervais.ca/starting-2019-with-a-retrospective/)!

-Since starting on the first, I’ve completed the first three \`lessons\` of ten in the course (sadly, it appears that they are still working on content for lessons five to ten, and have not published the work for them), so I thought I’d give my initial feedback and also thoughts on the course’s primary focus: developing Android applications using Kotlin.
+Since starting on the first, I’ve completed the first three `lessons` of ten in the course (sadly, it appears that they are still working on content for lessons five to ten, and have not published the work for them), so I thought I’d give my initial feedback and also thoughts on the course’s primary focus: developing Android applications using Kotlin.
 Digging into the unfinished courses does provide the video files, so it’s possible to learn some of Lesson’s 5-10 on my own without the quizzes or sample code.

 _Anyways, for those who want to follow along:_ [_https://github.com/raygervais/kotlin-for-android-course_](https://github.com/raygervais/kotlin-for-android-course)_, and now for some thoughts!_